-An annual impairment exercise takes places on housing properties which involves estimating the value in use of each cash generating unit sub divided into geographical areas.
-This estimate is carried out using a discounted cash flow model to determine the Net Present Value (NPV) of the assets over a 30 year period xi) Other Fixed Assets (Note 13)
+An annual impairment exercise takes places on housing properties which involves estimating the value in use of each cash generating unit subdivided into geographical areas.
+This estimate is carried out using a discounted cash flow model to determine the Net Present Value (NPV) of the assets over a 30-year period.

 Shared ownership properties are split proportionally between fixed assets and current assets based on the element relating to expected first tranche sales.
-The first tranche proportion is classed as a current asset and related sales proceeds are included in turnover.
+The first tranche proportion is classed as current asset and related sales proceeds are included in turnover.